nndrees/nndrees.github.io/resume.md

 **St. John’s University Class**<br/>
 •	Used Agile methods to make project<br/>
 •	Learned about Kanban boards and gained a greater GitHub understanding<br/>
-•	Led certain phases of the project and provided valuable feedback to professor
+•	Led certain phases of the project and provided valuable feedback to the professor

 ### Applebee's: June 2017 - August 2019
 **Saint Cloud, MN & Columbus, OH**<br/>